Admission to the DVM Program

 Send and Verify

-All application materials must be sent directly to VMCAS except GRE scores (sent electronically to NC State by GRE) and Fall/Spring transcripts of your current year.
+All application materials must be sent directly to VMCAS except Fall/Spring transcripts of application year.
 Applications are sent via online submission, however, your initial official transcripts (including college courses taken while still in high school, undergraduate, graduate, study abroad, non-degree seeking, distance education or continuing education) must be sent by the granting institution directly to VMCAS at:

 VMCAS – Transcripts

 P.O.
 Box 9126

 If you have been accepted and enrolled, send your Fall and Spring transcripts (if applicable) to:

 NC State Veterinary Medicine

 1060 William Moore Drive

 Raleigh, NC 27607

 VERIFY!
 We highly recommend you verify receipt of your materials through your VMCAS portal.
 Following the application deadline, the Student Services Office will verify receipt of credentials as part of the application verification process.
 This could take several weeks.
 Please note that it is your responsibility to submit all required credentials in advance of the deadline to avoid potential delivery issues.